nextdaygames/stationlife-design/systems/Player Power Braking/Homeostasis Braking/Food/Meal Economy/Meal Economy.md

 # Goal
-A machine that makes meals by trading time.
+A machine that makes meals and drinks by trading time.
-- [ ] Boosting
-- [ ] Braking
-- [x] Economy
-- [ ] Ecology
-- [ ] Non-System
-How does the system maintain itself?
-What causes it to fail?
 # Relationships
 ![[FoodProduction.excalidraw]]
 Why these relationships?